perfact/zodbsync/README.md

 practice, choosing commits that are not directly connected will result in some commit not being able to be picked due to conflicts.

-If there are unstaged changes at the start of the `pick` operation, these are first stashed away and restored at the end, but if any of the picked commits touches any file that was unstaged, it is considered an error and the operation is cancelled.

 ### `zodbsync upload`